Sampad-Adhikary/Simon-Game-Master/README.md

 -> If you fail the game is over.

--> But hey don't worry, you can restart the game by again pressing Enter key on your keyboard.
+-> But hey don't worry, you can restart the game by again pressing Enter key on your keyboard or on screen.